Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 ## Prerequisites

-To enable your application to use the image recognition and tracking functionality:
+To enable your application to use the image recognition and tracking functionality, proceed as follows:

-1. Install the NuGet packages for Media Vision and Camera.
+1. Install the NuGet packages for multimedia.
 2. To use the methods and properties of the image recognition and tracking classes and to handle camera preview, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

     ```csharp